This guide is a select list of reference and research resources covering Veterans' Resources.

 - Wounded Warrior Support from Military One Source

-The Wounded Warrior Resource Center offers wounded, ill, or injured service members, as well as their families and caregivers, with a single point of contact for assistance with obtaining health care services, receiving benefits information, and any other difficulties encountered while supporting wounded warriors.
+The Wounded Warrior Wounded Warrior Programs offer wounded, ill, or injured service members, as well as their families and caregivers, a single point of contact for assistance with obtaining health care services, receiving benefits information, and any other difficulties encountered while supporting wounded warriors.

 Consultants provide personal, ongoing assistance related to: Financial resources

 Education, training, and job placement; Information on VA benefits; Home, transportation, and workplace accommodations; Personal, couples, and family issues counseling; and Personal mobility and functioning.